ris-tlp/gitignore-bash/README.md

-# gitignore-bash
+# gitignore-script
-A simple shell script to add filenames to your gitignore file directly.
+A script to add filenames to your gitignore file directly to get a hold of bash.